OSGeo/gdal/doc/source/drivers/vector/parquet.rst

 The GeoParquet 1.0.0 specification is supported since GDAL 3.8.0.
 The GeoParquet 1.1.0 specification is supported since GDAL 3.9.0.
+The GeoParquet 2.0.0 specification is supported since GDAL 3.14.0.

 Driver capabilities
 -------------------